 We examined approximately 46 million hospital records to see if rates had fallen – and if so for which groups of conditions.
 The results were published in a BMJ Open paper that describes the national trends over ten years.

-This project will help us see what impact preventive care has for patients at risk of avoidable emergency admissions and find out whether new policies really do help them
+This project looked at the impact of preventive care for patients at risk of avoidable emergency admissions and whether new policies really do help them

 This analysis showed that for some conditions we can see improvements – for example reductions in emergency admissions from angina or peptic ulcer.
 Such changes are linked to improvements in treatment and changes in population health status.